Bill France Jr.

 William Clifton France (April 4, 1933 – June 4, 2007), better known as Bill France Jr. or Little Billy, was an American motorsports executive who served from 1972 to 2000 as the chief executive officer (CEO) of NASCAR, the sanctioning body of the US-based stock car racing.
 He succeeded his father, NASCAR founder Bill France Sr. as its CEO.
-His son, Brian France, was the CEO from 2003–2018.
+His son, Brian France, was the CEO from 2003 to 2018.

 Early life

 France was born in Washington, D.C., to Anne Bledsoe and William Henry Getty France.
-His family moved to Daytona Beach, Florida in 1935 to escape the Great Depression.
+His family moved to Daytona Beach, Florida, in 1935 to escape the Great Depression.
 He attended Seabreeze High School before attending the University of Florida.
 He served for two years in the United States Navy before turning to a career in racing.

 France grew up helping at race tracks; he sold concessions and helped park cars at the Daytona Beach Road Course.
 He worked twelve hours per day, seven days a week for thirteen months with the construction of Daytona International Speedway, where he drove a compactor, bulldozer, and grader.
 He once tried using a mule to pull trees out of the swamp because motorized equipment was getting stuck.

 He rode off-road motorcycles, and began competing in enduros in the 1960s.
 France entered the Baja 1000 in the motorcycle division in the early 1970s.
 He gave the up-and-coming sport of motocross a chance at Daytona in the early 1970s.
 The motocross races started with little fanfare, but grew into the popular Daytona Supercross, part of Daytona Beach Bike Week, which began in the late 1930s.